MicrosoftDocs/VBA-Docs/api/Access.Chart.SecondaryValuesAxisTitle.md

 ---

-# Chart.SecondaryValuesAxisTitle Property (Access)
+# Chart.SecondaryValuesAxisTitle property (Access)

 Returns or sets the title for the secondary values axis.
-Read/write **String** .
+Read/write **String**.

 ## Syntax